XanderID/EconomyEnchant/README.md

 ---
 # Please don't edit this, only for internal use
-config-version: 2
+config-version: 3

 # Your Economy plugin name
-# Available: BedrockEconomy, EconomyAPI, Capital, XP, Auto
+# Available: BedrockEconomy, XP, Auto
 # If you select auto but there is no Economy Plugin it will automatically use XP
 economy: "Auto"

-# Selector for Capital Economys
-selector: []

 # Can EnchantTable Redirect to EconomyEnchant
 enchant-table: true